dorianjagusch/philo/README.md

 The program will start running, simulating the behavior of philosophers.
 You can observe their actions, and the program will report the actions taken by the philosophers.

+## Bonus
+The problem statement largely follows the same rules as the mandatory part.
+However, in the bonusm instead of forks being positioned between two philosphers, a common pool of forks is at the centre of the table for everyone to reach.